DimitriPalmer22/Relapse-Code-Documentation/_temp/Task Descriptions/Oct 29 - Nov 4.md

 3. **Objective**:

 	- Develop a console app where users can create animals, feed, and play with them.
 This should reinforce knowledge of inheritance and composition with clear return types.
+	- The description for this personal project is intentionally a little loose because you are meant to play with it.
+Try to explore and discover things so you get more comfortable.

 ### C# Research: Events

+G

 ### C# Events Personal Project